-At this point we take advantage of the following: q, the value of the numerator of the right hand side of (2.2), is the length of the hypothenuse.
-So we can use trigonometry; the inverse of the right hand side of (2.2) gives the sine of the angle α.
+At this point we take advantage of the following: q, the value of the numerator of the right hand side of (2.6), is the length of the hypotenuse, and the value of the denominator is the length of the opposing side of angle α.
+Therefore we can use trigonometry; the inverse of the right hand side of (2.6) gives the sine of the angle α.

 In order to do work at the same rate as the counterweights: the point where the center weight descends/ascends twice as fast as the counterweight is the equilibrium point.
 Therefore: